 35.3.6.1 General [#1857], [#2513], [#1852], [#2511], [#2595]

-Multi-link reconfiguration (ML reconfiguration, or reconfiguration for short) refers to a set of procedures totomake changes to multi-link (ML) configuration, defined as the set of links between APs and non-AP STAs affiliated with an AP MLD and a non-AP MLD in the associated state.
+Multi-link reconfiguration (ML reconfiguration, or reconfiguration for short) refers to a set of procedures through which an AP MLD and an associated non-AP MLDs can make changes to their multi-link (ML) configuration, or the set of links between their affiliated STAs, while the non-AP MLD stays in the associated state throughout the procedure.
+The term reconfiguration is also used for procedures for an AP MLD to add APs to or remove APs from its multi-link operation.

 Through reconfiguration,

-A non-AP MLD may request to add and/or delete multiple links to the AP MLD it is associated with.
+A non-AP MLD can request to add and/or delete multiple links to the AP MLD it is associated with.

+An AP MLD can add multiple APs to or remove multiple APs from its multi-link operation.

 An AP MLD can indicate deletion of one or more links to an associated non-AP MLD.

 An AP MLD can prompt an associated non-AP MLD to request to add and/or delete multiple links, and provide a recommended configuration.